fortran-lang/fortran-lang.org/learn/building_programs/build_tools.md

 user-interface, but are often very specific for the compiler and platform.

-* Maintenance tools like autotools and CMake can generate makefiles or Visual Studio project files via a high-level description.
+* Maintenance tools like autotools and CMake can generate Makefiles or Visual Studio project files via a high-level description.
 They abstract away from the compiler and platform specifics.